asimazbunzel/asimazbunzel.github.io/_pages/about.md

 I am also interested in the study of transient events such as Supernovae and how they proceed.
 For that I am collaborating with the SOS group of the FCAGLP (@ UNLP) which specialize in the modelling and observations of any type of core-collapse Supernovae.
-I am also collaborating with the French group @ CEA SACLAY to study the details of core-collapse and natal-kicks onto compact objects using 3D models.
+I am also collaborating with the French group @ CEA SACLAY (Paris) to study the details of core-collapse and natal-kicks onto compact objects using 3D models.